suehirego/shebossClient/README.md

 # Description
 Sheboss is an ecommerce full stack MERN application for marginalised women to sell their products.
-It was insired by "Sheboss Entreprenuership Program for Rural Women" run by Rego Foundation; a non profit empowering women in maginalised areas.
+It was inspired by "Sheboss Entreprenuership Program for Rural Women" run by Rego Foundation; a non profit Organisation empowering women in maginalised areas.

 The app is picking data from a rest API at; https://shebossapi.herokuapp.com/api/ hosted on heroku

 ## Technologies Used;